kni-labs/kni-scss/readme.md

 ### Mobile-first CSS:

-Write all base styles in the mobile media query then overwrite as necessary for desktop(landscape).
+Write all base styles then overwrite as necessary for desktop(landscape).
 This will result in much less overwriting of code.
+Mobile media queries should be rare.

 ```scss
 body {